Incident Report: Gameli Akuklu and William Kadama

-Local boys Gameli Akuklu (14) and his friend William Kadama (15) visited the Peel Centre swimming pool on Tuesday 30 July 2002 as part of a holiday activity club sponsored by Barnet Council.
-The two boys arrived at the pool along with 16 other teenagers at 13:30, and at 14:00, they were pulled unconscious from the water requiring resuscitation.
-Gameli was pronounced dead at 15:28, shortly after their arrival at Northwick Park Hospital.
+Local boys Gameli Akuklu (14) and his friend William Kadama (15) visited the Peel Centre swimming pool on Tuesday, 30 July 2002, as part of a holiday activity club sponsored by Barnet Council.
+The two boys arrived at the pool along with 16 other teenagers at 13:30, and at 14:00, they were pulled unconscious from the water, requiring resuscitation.
+Gameli was pronounced dead at 15:28, shortly after they arrived at Northwick Park Hospital.
 William was in critical condition and transferred first to Barnet General Hospital and then to Great Ormand Street Hospital, a specialist children’s hospital (Bennetto, 2002).
 William was placed on a ventilator but died six days later (BBC, 2002d).
-Both boys were first named in the press on Thursday 1st August 2002, three days after the accident.
+Both boys were first named in the press on Thursday, 1 August 2002, three days after the accident.
 Flowers from members of the community were placed against the wall of the homes of the two boy’s families.

 Gameli’s mother, Evelyn Akuklu, was a nurse at Homerton Hospital.
 Gameli’s father, Cephas Akuklu, was a lecturer in accountancy and William’s aunt was a lecturer in IT, both working at Barnet College.
 William’s mother and father, both originally from Uganda, had died, and William was being looked after by his remaining family in London (BBC, 2002b).
 Gameli went to St Mary’s Church of England Secondary School in West Hendon and regularly attended the International Gospel Church at Burnt Oak.
 Gameli’s extended family lived in Ghana and are expected to fly to the UK for a tribute service to be held in honour of both boys (BBC, 2002b).